stevanStevic/esp32-gui-flasher/README.md

 * Optionally, encryption keys or other files if needed by your process, though typically not – the `flasher_args` will reference everything needed.

-When you select the zip, the GUI’s firmware button text will change to the filename, indicating it’s loaded.
+When you select the zip, the button text will change to the file path, indicating it's loaded.
 Internally, the tool reads the `flasher_args.json` from the ZIP.
 All required fields for flashing (addresses, etc.) are now set in memory.
 You do not need to specify anything else about the firmware.

 If you selected a zip that does not contain the expected files, the flashing process may fail.
 Always use the exact output zip from your firmware build.
 (In ESP-IDF you can create this by running `idf.py archive-flash` or manually zipping the build directory’s flasher files.)